alarm-redist/redistverse/cran-comments.md

 ## Additional notes

-* This package was archived on CRAN yesterday.
+* This package was archived on CRAN on 2025-12-11.

 ## Test environments